SemanticDiff is a Visual Studio Code extension to help you understand code changes faster by removing noise and adding useful annotations.

 You can try a subset of SemanticDiff’s features directly in your browser.

 Go ahead and select one of the examples or enter your own code.

 SemanticDiff is a programming language aware diff for Visual Studio Code that hides style changes and adds useful annotations.
 Understand code changes faster and make sure no critical details are missed.
 No matter if you are checking your own code before committing or when reviewing a pull request.

 Why spend time on reviewing the output of your code formatter?
 Let the CI validate the code style, while you concentrate on the logic changes.

 When moving a lot of code, it is easy to overlook that print statement you added while debugging.
 It is buried in a huge hunk of red and green lines.
 Wouldn’t it be great if your diff tool would highlight such modifications?

 Refactorings are often simple but can affect many lines of code.
 Checking all the individual changes is often too tedious so that other unintended changes get overlooked.
 SemanticDiff assists you by automatically separating refactorings from other code changes.

-Enter your email to be the first to get access.
+Enter your email to stay up to date.